 We recognise that unexpected events may affect your progress.
 In these circumstances, you can request a variation to your grant agreement.
-You can request a variation by contacting your Community Grants Hub Funding Arrangement Manager (FAM) listed on the Standard Grant Agreement.
+You can request a variation by writing to the Community Grants Hub, who will have responsibility for providing information and guidance on how to apply for government grants.
+Homepage | Community Grants Hub.
+Following this, the variation will be considered by the Assistant Secretary, Workforce Incentives and Innovation Branch, Health Workforce Division, Department of Health and Aged Care.